dejan/banzai/README.md

 end
 ```

-Then you can apply them to some input
+Then you can apply them to some input:

 ```ruby
 GaussianBlur.new(radius:1.1).apply(image)